Different kind of information can be found in different kind of sources.

-Search by article title in WorldCat Local.
+Search by article title in WorldCat Discovery.
 If the library subscribes to the journal, you can read the full text.

 It’s also possible to search for the journal inte the library journal list.
 Search for the journal name (not the article title) or ISSN and on the journal homepage you need to find right year, volume and number.
 For access outside campus, use the link for remote access.

 Some journals are available in print form in the library.
 Articles from print journals are possible to copy, journals can not be borrowed.

 If the library doesn't have access to the journal you are looking for, you can, for a fee, order a copy of the article.
 Learn how to make an article order.

 Use the University Library catalogue to find books.
 Search for title and/or author.
 You can also search for a subject.
 Each book in the catalogue is provided with a location mark, letters or numbers, which tells you where in the library you can find the book.
 The location mark is after "shelf" in the catalogue record.
 The same location mark is on one of the shelves in the library.

 On the shelf, the books are arranged alphabetically by author's family name.
 If there is no author or authors are more than three, the book is placed after the title.
 Note that editors should not be regarded as authors.

 If the book is course literature, it’s marked with “Kurslitteraturhyllan” in the catalogue.
 Course literature can’t be borrowed, these books are only available for reading in the library.
 More information about course literature.

 To read e-books, use the same login credentials which you use for example to your student e-mail.

 If you don’t find what you are looking for in the University Library catalogue, you can try to search in LIBRIS, the national library catalogue of Sweden.